Day out: Rowallane Garden, County Down

 The National Trust’s Rowallane Garden in windswept County Down is the perfect summer hideaway.
+Plan a day out in this beautiful garden.

 Grown from Victorian beginnings, the gardens are a mixture of formal and informal spaces, giving way to scenic vistas and a variety of plant and animal life, best experienced with leisurely strolls, wildlife watching and afternoon tea.